raquelfmcardoso/ambient-intelligence-2023-2024/README.md

 Start by signing into the Ubidots STEM account by following this [guide](#deployment).

 ####  Testing 1: Taking pills at the correct time

 1. Go to Data ➜ Dashboards and check if the number of pills shown are correct.
 2. Scroll down to Insert Prescription Schedules and insert the time to be tested in the Medication of your choice, for example 1 minute after the current time.
 3. At the scheduled time, the buzzer will buzz and the corresponding LED of the medication chosen will light up green.
-4. Check the email added to the receivers list in Zapier, there should be an received email with the following content: "Time to take a pill of medication #MedicationChosen".
+4. Check the email added to the receivers list in Zapier, there should be an received email with the following content: "Time to take a pill of medication #MedicationChosen.".
 5. In the pillbox, take out 1 pill of the medication chosen.
 6. After one minute, the buzzer stops and the corresponding LED will be turned off.
-7. Another email will be sent with the following content: "A pill of medication #MedicationChosen was taken at the correct time".
+7. Another email will be sent with the following content: "A pill of medication #MedicationChosen was taken at the correct time.".

 ####  Testing 2: Taking pills at the incorrect time

 1. In the pillbox, take out 1 pill of the medication chosen.
-2. Check the email, there will be an email with the following content: "A pill of medication #MedicationChosen was taken at the incorrect time".
+2. Check the email, there will be an email with the following content: "A pill of medication #MedicationChosen was taken at the incorrect time.".

 ####  Testing 3: Not taking pills after 5 minutes of the scheduled time

 1. Go back Data ➜ Dashboards.
 2. Scroll down to Insert Prescription Schedules and insert the time to be tested in the Medication of your choice, for example 1 minute after the current time.
 3. At the scheduled time, the buzzer will buzz and the corresponding LED of the medication chosen will light up green.
-4. Check the email added to the receivers list in Zapier, there should be an received email with the following text: "Time to take a pill of medication #MedicationChosen".
+4. Check the email added to the receivers list in Zapier, there should be an received email with the following text: "Time to take a pill of medication #MedicationChosen.".
 5. Wait and after 5 minutes, the buzzer stops and the corresponding LED is turned off.
-6. An email will be received with the following content: "Already passed 5 minutes since the scheduled time to consume medication #MedicationChosen - missed dosage".
+6. An email will be received with the following content: "Already passed 5 minutes since the scheduled time to consume medication #MedicationChosen - missed dosage.".

 ####  Testing 4: Low inventory

 1. In the pillbox, chose one of the medicines and take out the pills until there is left 1 or 0.
 2. An email will be received with the content: "Please restock inventory of medication #MedicationChosen immediately, it only has #NumberOfPillsLeft pill.".
 3. Until the medication is restocked, the same email will be sent every 10 minutes.

 #### Testing 5: Simulate Ubidots being down (Error version)

 1. Stop running the command ```python get_request.py```.
 2. Run the command ```python testing/ubidots_error_test.py```.
 3. The RGB LED will light up red until the command ```python get_request.py```is ran again.
-4. Run the command ```python get_request.py``` and an email will be received with the following content: UPDATE: Cloud is back.
+4. Run the command ```python get_request.py``` and an email will be received with the following content: "UPDATE: Cloud is back.
 It was down from #StartDowntimeDate to #EndDowntimeDate.
-You may receive some unexpected alerts.
+You may receive some unexpected alerts.".

 #### Testing 6: Simulate Ubidots being down (Exception version)
 1. Stop running the command ```python get_request.py```.
 2. Run the command ```python testing/ubidots_exception_test.py```.
 3. The RGB LED will light up red until the command ```python get_request.py```is ran again.
-4. Run the command ```python get_request.py``` and an email will be received with the following content: UPDATE: Cloud is back.
+4. Run the command ```python get_request.py``` and an email will be received with the following content: "UPDATE: Cloud is back.
 It was down from #StartDowntimeDate to #EndDowntimeDate.
-You may receive some unexpected alerts.
+You may receive some unexpected alerts.".

 To check the content of the notifications before they are sent to the email go to Devices ➜ Devices ➜ smart_pill_organizer ➜ event.